ansys/pymapdl/doc/source/getting_started/launcher.rst

 ------------------------------------------

 You can use the :func:`launch_mapdl() <ansys.mapdl.core.launcher.launch_mapdl>`
-method to start MAPDL and automatically connect to it:
+function to start MAPDL and automatically connect to it:

 .. code:: pycon